rundexter/documentation/source/includes/_tutorial.md

 That's it, you've got a working RSS parser module!
 Execute `dexter push`, and, once the process completes, you should be able to open the App Editor and see your module.
 Congrats, you're now a Dexter developer!

+## Phase 8: Testing in the App Editor

+As you start playing around with your new module within the App Editor itself, it's often useful to inspect the flow and look at how data is getting passed around.
+To do this, **open the JavaScript console** in the browser you are testing in&mdash;pretty much all the steps of a Dexter app's execution gets logged there.

+In each step that executes, an object gets logged to the console; the `data` object found here will give you insight into the current state of the world and data that is being passed around.
+Each module's Step ID is represented here, and you can look at the actual input and output values for each step.

-## Phase 8: Your First Update — Add an optional filter
+## Phase 9: Your First Update — Add an optional filter
 ```javascript
 //..includes
 module.exports = {